rubenFreitas1/ISEP-LAPR4-2024-2025/docs/Sprint2/us_230/readme.md

 **Dependencies/References:**

+* This user story depends on user story US233 because this user story needs to be capable of adding a figure to the catalogue in case the customer asks for a new figure
 * This user story depends on user story US241 because the show in composed of drones, so we need to make sure there are drones in the inventory

 **Forum Insight:**